US faces off with Russia at United Nations over Ukraine crisis

 Russia has failed to avoid a United Nations Security Council meeting on the Ukraine crisis, with 10 of the 15 members voting in favour of deliberations in New York.

-Earlier, Russian UN Ambassador Vasily Nebenzia described the meeting requested by the United States as groundless, adding that it was an example of “megaphone diplomacy”.
+Earlier, Russian UN Ambassador Vasily Nebenzia described the meeting requested by the US as groundless, adding that it was an example of “megaphone diplomacy”.

 The US requested the meeting in the Security Council because it and its allies fear a Russian invasion of Ukraine.